hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As other great advantages are gained;
 >
-> He says 'twill make deformity quite straight,
+> He says it will make deformity quite straight,
 >
 > And awkward persons have a genteel gait;
 >